PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 Should it always say hello?
 Should it say hello when we click the green flag?

-THat lst one sounds good, and, it runs out, scratch gives us a code block called "When green flag clicked" in the "Events" tab.
+The last question sounds logical, and, it turns out, scratch gives us a code block called "When green flag clicked"!

+Go to the "Events" tab.
 Drag the "When green flag clicked" block into the code area and attatch the "Say Hello!" block under it.

 ![scratch first working code](/Assets/scratch_first_working_code.png)